COVID-19: ICRC donates personal protection equipment and hygiene products in Brazil. (Photo Credit: Benjamin Mast/ICRC)

 During her intervention, Ashley Jackson, Co-Director of the Centre for the Study of Armed Groups at the Overseas Development Institute (ODI), emphasized the importance of reflecting on why armed groups have responded to the pandemic the way they have, and to look at their actions rather than their declarations.

+“Armed groups typically establish patterns of behavior and specific mechanisms to deal with crises like these.”
 She further underscored the multi-dimensional nature of the pandemic, which does not only affect health-related issues but will also have economic consequences that will affect the relationships with armed groups in the future.

 Engaging with armed groups during a health crisis